Guide to VeraCrypt – Safely Encrypt Files

 You can specify what size your file container should be.

 In the next step, you'll assign your VeraCrypt volume a secure password.
 Make sure that the password is long enough and comprised of a random mix of upper- and lower-case letters, numbers, and special characters (for more detailed instructions on creating a secure password, check out our comprehensive password manager assessment).
-VeraCrypt recommends a minimum length of 20 characters for passwords.
+VeraCrypt recommends at least 20-character passwords.

 VeraCrypt recommends a minimum password length of 20 characters.